hapifhir/hapi-fhir/hapi-fhir-jpaserver-migrate/src/test/java/ca/uhn/fhir/jpa/migrate/tx/README.txt

 James Agnew
 my main lingering concern is speed… i wanna keep in mind that the normal case is definitely not 10 threads all trying to write the same resource in the middle of a transaction bundle.
-I’m nervous that if a UPMC bundle is now going to be 30 database transactions instead of 1 that is going to kill performance
+I’m nervous that if a bundle is now going to be 30 database transactions instead of 1 that is going to kill performance

 Ken Stevens